powerhousepro69/videoinfox/readme.md

-videoinfox v.2.055 &nbsp; Where Video Play Is A Clipboard Copy Away
+videoinfox v.2.056 &nbsp; Where Video Play Is A Clipboard Copy Away

 Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and autoplay with Play Clipboard.

-v.2.055 update added:  Navigate Tree with Play Directory: Change Directory, Up One Level and Treetop
+THIS UPDATE ADDED:  missing features in Navigate Tree

+    - Clipboard content is now saved when entering Navigate Tree and restored on quit.

+    - Total Files: (recursive) was added to the display.

+    - When navigating in or out of a directory,
+      Play Directory will blink when video files are available in the current directory.

+    Yt-dlp menu - Clear clipboard after download.

 Note:  Screenshots below need updated.